Skip to content

 For an open audit by all the community.
 Hosted at Github.

-It runs on any Raspberry Pico.
+It runs on any Raspberry Pico board or ESP32-S3.

 What is Pico Keys?